How do you make sure you get the best out of your wedding photographs?

 * The confetti shot looks great if you like colour and emotion and can create some beautiful images, but so many guests tend to forget to buy confetti these days!!
 If you feel the confetti shot would be important for you, get some confetti for immediate family and friends in the colour you would like and give it to someone to pass around.

 * Important!
 De-clutter your room; you don’t want any mess in the background of the photos of you getting ready!

-* Give your best man or a trusted groomsman the list of posed shoots needed so that he can help chase the people up.
+* Give your best man or a trusted groomsman the list of posed shots needed so that he can help chase the people up.
 The quicker we get through the groups, the more time we can spend on more creative photography.

 * A common beauty problem is the red blotchy skin on chests, backs and sometimes face when people get nervous.
-A reasonable number of brides suffer with this.
+A reasonable number of brides suffer from this.
 I have been told this product works, I have not tried them so it’s up to you if you would like to try them.
 They are Clinique Redness Solution Daily Relief Cream

 * Clean the mirrors in your house.
 Mirrors make for lovely shots of you getting ready.

 * If you are getting ready in a hotel bring extra glasses for your wine or champers.

 * Remove all tags from shoes, dresses, underwear, and accessories before the big day.